joeyvon2434/unit-4-game/README.md

 Getting Started:
 Just load the page, read the instructions, and click away!

+Technical Approach: Everything functions on the same page.
+The game progresses as the user clicks through.
+Each portion of the is either shown or hidden depending on what the user does.

 Help:
 Feel free to email me @ joseph.vonedwins@yahoo.com if you